Marine Radio Licence course

 On Completion of the Online Study

-Effective the 1st of August there are now 2 requirements to complete the final process to obtain either your LROCP or SROCP certificate.
+There are currently 2 requirements to complete the final process to obtain either your LROCP or SROCP certificate.

 - The first part has not changed and that is for all candidates to sit a closed book multiple choice question exam in the presence of a registered Exam Supervisor (Invigilator).
 The are 50 questions for the LROCP and 25 questions for the SROCP.
 The required pass mark is 70%.